hacktoon/nami/README.md

 ## PLANNING
-- create option to skip until all finished on concurrent fill
 - fill water on basin map
 - simplify cities into "city seeds"
 - conclude wrapGet migration for grids